 Don’t leave your dorm or apartment without locking up—no matter how quickly you plan to return.
 And don’t stop there; you can lock up everything from your laptop to your mini fridge.

-Pick up a laptoplock or cable to make sure your term paper doesn’t walk away while you grab a snack.
+- Pick up a laptop lock to make sure your term paper doesn’t walk away while you grab a snack.

 4. Be smart on social media